A-PAVITHRA/QR-Based-Application-Login/README.md

-# Laravel Framework 5.4 ,Sentinel,Crud Generator ,Qr Code Login
+# QR Based Application Login
 [Check our article ](http://www.rolandalla.com/laravel-login-qr-code/)

 ##Check how it works on youtube :